dslourenco22/BoMination/SERVER_DEPLOYMENT.md

 ---

-## What Needs to Be Built (Development Work)
+## Application Status (Development Work)

-The current application is a desktop GUI (tkinter).
-The core extraction pipeline is already separate from the UI and requires no changes.
-What needs to be built is a **Streamlit web frontend** to replace the desktop window.
-Estimated effort: **2–3 days**.
+The **Streamlit web frontend is already built** — it lives at `app.py` in the repo root and is ready to deploy with `streamlit run app.py`.
+No further frontend development is required to launch.

-The web interface will provide:
+The web interface provides:
 - PDF file upload
 - Page range input
-- Company/customer selector dropdown
+- Company/customer selector dropdown (leave blank for automatic, format-agnostic extraction)
+- **"Enable Live Price Lookup" toggle** — turn pricing on or off per run
-- Progress indicator while processing
+- Live progress indicator while processing
-- Download buttons for the generated Excel files
+- Side-by-side download buttons for the generated Excel files

-The pipeline code (`extract_main.py`, `map_cost_sheet.py`, `lookup_price.py`) runs unchanged on the server.
+Both frontends share the same pipeline code (`extract_main.py`, `map_cost_sheet.py`, `lookup_price.py`), which runs unchanged on the server:
+- **`app.py`** — the Streamlit web app (this deployment)
+- **`src/gui/BoMinationApp.py`** — the legacy desktop GUI, still used to build the standalone `.exe` for offline single-machine use

+> The desktop `.exe` is **not** part of the server deployment — the server only runs the Streamlit app.
+The `.exe` remains available for users who need a fully offline, standalone tool.

 ---